mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ### Get Vonage application Id

 Obtain your `VONAGE_APP_ID`.
-You can access existing application in the [Nexmo Dashboard](https://dashboard.nexmo.com/voice/your-applications).
+You can access existing application in the [dashboard](https://dashboard.nexmo.com/voice/your-applications).
 If you don't have an application already you can create the new application via [Nexmo CLI](/client-sdk/setup/create-your-application).

 ### Generate a Vonage developer JWT